I'm a Noble on the Brink of Ruin, So I Might as Well Try Mastering Magic: Characters

-Known as the Evil Dragon, whom guarded the Promised Land.
+Known as the Evil Dragon, who guarded the Promised Land.
 She was set free by Albrevit with the intent of slaying her and becoming famous, but she was too strong for him.
 She has taken to inhabiting Liam after seeing him worthy of her power.
 Radon is often consulted by Liam due to various troubles; she will often nudge Liam to think of new magics to solve issues.

 Her kin are all female and asexually reproduce with magic, making the Radon Jrs truly her children.
 They can also alter their age via rebirth; Radon herself can take the form of a female middle schooler.
 It is implied she was the one behind Liam's reincarnation, as he met Radon in her young girl form prior to becoming Liam.